davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

 #### Reflection Report
 The spirit of this assignment is experimentation on a real system.
 Answer the following questions in a `.txt` file and place it in your git repo.

-1. Compare your jitter with `num_hogs = 0` and `num_hogs = 8`.
-Does the interactive process stay surprisingly stable?
-At what point do you start seeing instability (higher jitters, more frequent jitters?).
+1. Starting with `num_hogs = 0`, and increasing it to 4, then 8, then 16, and so on, does the interactive process always remain relatively stable?
+At what point do you start seeing instability (longer jitters, more frequent jitters?).
-2. Jitter meaning: Does higher jitter imply a “bad scheduler,” or just a busy system?
+2. Think critically: Do you think that a higher jitter imply a “bad scheduler,” or just a busy system?
 What other factors besides scheduling can contribute to jitter?
 3. Human perception: Presumably you type faster than 300ms per keypress.
 Change the `CLICK_INTERVAL_MS` constant in `interactive.c` to more closely match your typing speed.
 At what jitter value (in ms) do you personally start to notice the system feeling “laggy”?
    - How many CPU hogs had to be deployed on a single core for you to observe this lag?
-   - What if you ran your program without `taskset` so that the hogs are scheduled on multiple cores?
+   - What if you ran your program without the  `taskset -c` prefix so that the hogs are scheduled on multiple cores?
 Does that help with lag?
 At what point does the lag return?
 4. Scheduler goals: Based on your observations, what do you think the Linux scheduler is optimizing for?
 Throughput?
 Fairness?
 Latency?
 Something else?
 How do you think it accomplishes low lag for certain processes that need it?